McLellan Galleries

-The McLellan Galleries is a building in the city of Glasgow, Scotland, situated behind a frontage of shops and offices in Sauchiehall Street.
-Once home to an art exhibition space, the building is now used as a workspace for entrepreneurs and small businesses.
+The McLellan Galleries is a major building in the city of Glasgow, Scotland, complete with art galleries and a frontage of shops and offices in Sauchiehall Street.
+The inner buildings are home to the major art galleries, sculpture hall and function rooms while the frontage building is now used as office workspace for entrepreneurs and small businesses.

 History

-As part of the city's expansion on Blythswood Hill spearheaded by William Harley, the Galleries were built in 1855-6 to a design by architect James Smith of Blythswood Square at a cost of £40,000.
+As part of the city's expansion on Blythswood Hill spearheaded by William Harley, the Galleries were built in 1855-6 to a design by architect James Smith of Blythswood Square at a cost of over £40,000.
+More accurately, the Corporation bought the original building on 15 May 1856, where Archibald McLellan planned to exhibit his famed art collection, for the sum of £44,500, being £29,500 for the erection – which had three galleries – and £15,000 for the works of art.
 They are named after their founder, Archibald McLellan (1795–1854), a coach builder, councillor and patron of the arts.
-Following his death, Glasgow Corporation acquired the galleries and collection, and for a time they were known as the Corporation Halls before reverting to their former owner's name.
-The Galleries housed Glasgow School of Art from 1869 to 1899.
+His major collection of art and sculpture formed the nucleus of the city's future gallery expansions.
+Following his death, Glasgow Corporation had acquired the galleries and collection, described in his will to be enjoyed by the public and for a time they were known as the Corporation Galleries of Art before reverting to their former name of McLellan Galleries after the newly built Kelvingrove Museum & Art Galleries opened to the public in 1902.
+A small part of the Galleries housed Glasgow School of Art from 1869 to 1899.

-The galleries have been protected as a category B listed building since 1970.
+In addition to the hundreds of artworks from Archibald McLellan, William Ewing presented the city with thirty works of art in 1856 and the remainder in 1874.
+Mrs John Graham-Gilbert of Yorkhill presented her husband's collection of pictures to Glasgow in 1877, and in 1896 Messrs James Reid of Hyde Park gave ten pictures.
+All being safely housed in the Galleries.
+In 1867 the upper floor of the building was transferred into more galleries and exhibition halls.
+The eastern section was appropriated by the School of Art (previously in Ingram Street).
+And the western section of the block was occupied by the Royal Philosophical Society of Glasgow, and the Institution of Engineers and Shipbuilders in Scotland.
+The Galleries also became the home of the Royal Glasgow Institute of the Fine Arts.

+For over seven decades to the 1970s the front buildings, looking onto Sauchiehall Street contained Trerons et Cie famed departmental store, Les Magasins des Tuileries, using all five levels.